alblackburn/ExData_Plotting1/README.md

 ## Introduction

+This is Project 1 in the Exploratory Analysis Class.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+In particular, we will be using the "Individual household electric power consumption Data Set" which the instructor has made available on the course web site: